Frank Stilwell (economist)

-Franklin "Frank" J.B.
+Franklin J.B.
 Stilwell (born 1944) is an Australian political economist and Professor Emeritus.
 He is known for establishing, with Evan Jones, Gavan Butler, Margaret Power, Debesh Bhattacharya, Geelum Simpson-Lee and Ted Wheelwright, an independent political economy department at the University of Sydney.
 His research interests include theories of political economy, inequality, urbanization, and regional development, Australian economic policy and the nature of work.
 His textbooks on the subject are standard teaching material for all university students in Australia studying the field of Political Economy.
 Stilwell's contribution to heterodox economics makes him a noteworthy figure of the Australian New Left.

 Early life

 Stilwell was born in London, in 1944.
 His mother was an infant school teacher, and his father was a clerk in HM Customs and Excise.
 His father enjoyed local politics and later became mayor of Eastleigh, after the family moved to Hampshire to be near to Southampton docks where he was employed.
 As Stilwell said in an interview with the Sydney Morning Herald: "[My father] was initially an independent... but he later joined the Conservative Party as a Conservative councillor.
-That was after the Conservatives threatened to stand a candidate against him … he was pragmatic until the end."
+That was after the Conservatives threatened to stand a candidate against him ... he was pragmatic until the end."
 Stilwell completed a bachelor's degree in social sciences at the University of Southampton and a PhD in economics at the University of Reading.
-He became a lecturer in economics at Reading and taught there for two years before migrating to Australia to become a lecturer in Economics at the University of Sydney.
+He became a lecturer in economics at Reading and taught there for two years before migrating to Australia to become a lecturer in economics at the University of Sydney.